miklosme/papers/src/app/home.md

+# Daily Digest (November 5, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of AI and game theory.

+Are you tired of predictable AI opponents?
+[Preference-CFR](https://papers.miklos.dev/2411.01217) is here to shake things up!
+This innovative algorithm goes beyond Nash equilibrium, allowing developers to create AI agents with distinct personalities in games like poker.
+Imagine facing off against an AI that adapts its strategy to match your playstyle – now that's a challenge worth accepting!

+But wait, there's more!
+Ever wondered how to decipher the hidden relationships in a swarm of robots or a flock of birds?
+[Online Relational Inference (ORI)](https://papers.miklos.dev/2411.01442) is cracking that code in real-time.
+This groundbreaking approach adapts to changing environments on the fly, perfect for those messy, real-world multi-agent scenarios we all love to tackle.

+Speaking of adaptability, [Role Play (RP)](https://papers.miklos.dev/2411.01166) is revolutionizing how AI agents learn to work together.
+By assigning "roles" to agents, RP creates a single, flexible policy that can generate diverse behaviors.
+It's like giving your AI a personality transplant on demand!

+Now, let's talk about the art of subtlety.
+[Implicit Channel Protocol (ICP)](https://papers.miklos.dev/2411.01553) is teaching AI agents to communicate without saying a word.
+Using carefully chosen actions as a secret language, ICP opens up new possibilities for covert coordination in multi-agent systems.
+It's like watching a silent movie where every gesture speaks volumes!

+But with great power comes great responsibility, right?
+That's where [quantitative measures of responsibility](https://papers.miklos.dev/2411.00887) come in.
+This research gives us tools to pinpoint which AI agent deserves the credit (or blame) in complex multi-agent scenarios.
+It's like having a referee for your AI team!

+Shifting gears to the physical world, we've got a [new approach to energy-aware robot coverage](https://papers.miklos.dev/2411.02230).
+This clever algorithm dynamically assigns tasks based on each robot's unique energy profile, ensuring your robot team stays in the game longer.
+It's like having a coach who knows exactly when to sub in the fresh players!

+For those of you working on autonomous vehicles, [GITSR](https://papers.miklos.dev/2411.01608) is bringing a whole new level of scene understanding to the table.
+By combining transformers, graph neural networks, and reinforcement learning, GITSR helps vehicles make sense of complex traffic scenarios.
+It's like giving your car a PhD in traffic psychology!

+Looking to predict the future?
+[HiMemFormer](https://papers.miklos.dev/2411.01455) is taking action anticipation to new heights in multi-agent scenarios.
+By juggling both global context and individual agent histories, this model can predict actions with uncanny accuracy.
+It's like having a crystal ball for your AI agents!

+Last but not least, we're tackling real-world challenges with [DisasTeller](https://papers.miklos.dev/2411.01511), a multi-agent system designed to streamline disaster response.
+By coordinating specialized AI agents, DisasTeller aims to save lives and resources when every second counts.
+It's AI with a heart, folks!

+That's all for today's AI digest.
+Remember, the future of AI is multi-agent, adaptive, and more human-like than ever.
+Stay curious, and keep pushing those boundaries!

 # Daily Digest (November 4, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of agent evaluation.